The-Wishlist-Co/docs/customersvcApi.md

 [Back to Home](index.md#welcome-to-the-wishlist)

 # **Customer API**
-The Customer resource stores information about a shop's customers, such as their contact details, their order history, and whether they've agreed to receive email marketing.
+The Customer API is used to create and manage information about a retailer's customers, such as their contact details, and whether they've agreed to receive email marketing.
+The Customer resource doesn't store any credit card information.

-The Customer resource also holds information on the status of a customer's account.
-Customers with accounts save time at checkout when they're logged in because they don't need to enter their contact information.
-You can use the Customer API to check whether a customer has an active account, and then invite them to create one if they don't.

-For security reasons, the Customer resource doesn't store credit card information.
-Customers always need to enter this information at checkout.

 ### Index